INTRODUCTION

 b.
 Elders were also “teachers of sound doctrine,” 1 Timothy 5:17; 1 Thessalonians 5:12-13; Titus 2:1.

-2) The word bishop in Gr., is episkope, or e-pe-sko-pa, which means by implication, superintendence; specially, the Christian “episcopate”:—the office of a “bishop,” bishoprick, or visitation.
+2) The word bishop in Gr., is episcope, which means, by implication, superintendence, especially the Christian “episcopate”—the office of a “bishop,” bishopric, or visitation.
 See Acts 1:20.
-The argument here is that; the word episkope, being “Genitive Feminine Singular,” could also include the woman as a bishop.
+The argument is that the Gr., word episkope, a noun: “Accusative Feminine Singular,” or N-ASF, could also include the woman as a bishop or pastor.

-3) Remember, the word man in Gr. is ei tis, or a' tes.
+3) Remember, the word man in Gr., is ei tis or a' tes.

 c.
-Next, he affirms: “A bishop then must be blameless:”
+Next, he affirms: “A bishop then must be blameless.”

 1) “The husband of one wife (at the time of his appointment),” 1 Timothy 3:2.